vmware/chap/README.md

 Traditionally, memory analysis for C and C++ requires instrumentation.
 However, if an incident occurs using code that was not instrumented it may not be practical to reproduce the problem.
-For example, it may have been due to a rare execution path or resources required for the reproduction setup may not be available.
+For example, it may have been due to a rare execution path, or resources required for the reproduction setup may not be available.
 Instrumentation may also distort timing enough that it is not practical to run on a regular basis, or it may be incomplete and report false leaks.